ADGEfficiency/dsr-rl/PITCHME.md

 ### SARSA & Q-Learning

+Approximation is all well and good - but we want to control

-SARSA & Q-Learning are both based on the action-value function $Q(s,a)$
+SARSA & Q-Learning are both based on the **action-value** function $Q(s,a)$

+Q-Learning is the basis of DQN - the algorithm developed by DeepMind that sparked off the revolution in deep reinforcement learning

+It's also the algorithm we will be playing with this afternoon

 Why might we want to learn $Q(s,a)$ rather than $V(s)$?